shiru28/self_driving_car_control/README.md

 ### Preparing the CARLA Simulator
 #### Download and Extract CARLA Simulator
-1. Download the CARLA simulator ([​CarlaUE4Ubuntu.tar.gz​](#Prerequisites)) found on the linked mentioned above.
+1. Download the CARLA simulator ([​CarlaUE4Ubuntu.tar.gz​](#Prerequisites)) found in the link mentioned above.
 Note that this may take a while as the simulator file is several gigabytes in size.

 2. Extract the contents of `​CarlaUE4Ubuntu.tar.gz`​ to any working directory.
 The extraction will create a folder named ​CarlaSimulator​ in the working directory, which hosts the CARLA server and client files required for the project.